-- The broad objectives of the standards are described at the beginning of each section.
-These standards must be met. - The numbered requirements are the standards, all of which must be complied with. - These standards are written to cover facilities in varying geographic and temperature regions and facilities utilizing different systems.
-Therefore, not all sections in these standards will apply to each facility. - Boxed sections give additional advice or highlight areas where the standards will be reviewed in the future. - Farmers must also comply with any local, state or federal mandates for chicken production that affect the environment or safety of their product as well as the Veterinary Practices Act of their state.
+- The broad objectives of the standard are described at the beginning of each section. - The numbered requirements are the standards.
+Compliance with all the standards is mandatory, except where a standard is deemed not applicable (these standards are written to cover facilities in varying geographic and temperate regions, and facilities using different systems; therefore, not all sections in these standards will apply to each facility). - Boxed sections provide additional information or may highlight areas where the standards will be reviewed in the future. - At minimum, HFAC requires compliance with any local, state, provincial, or national regulations for chicken production that affect the environment or safety of their product, as well as the veterinary protocols for their jurisdiction.
+Producers must meet both HFAC standards and the above regulations.
+If there is any overlap, the more stringent rule must be followed.